SalesforceSFDC/ZlatniCovjek/NoteCreationService.md

-Java program - native to ZC (ZlatniCovjek)
+* Java program - native to ZC (ZlatniCovjek)
+* NoteCreationService.apxc in Dev2